FaradayRF/Faraday-Software/telemetry/readme.md

 > Telemetry expects [Proxy](../proxy) to be running on the same computer.
 Please ensure it is running in a window before attempting to start this application.

+When this application starts-up it will create a database in the telemetry folder using the `filename` if it doesn't already exist.
+Once created, the program queries Proxy once per second for telemetry in its queues.
+Every Faraday physically connected to the computer will be queried.
+When data is retrieved from Proxy it is parsed and saved into a row of the `TELEMETRY` table.

 ### Windows

 There are two ways to start Telemetry in Windows.
 First by command line and secondly by double-clicking on the file in explorer.